-The College of West Anglia is an exempt charity under Part 3 of the Charities Act 2011 and, following machinery of government changes introduced in July 2016, is regulated by the Secretary of State for Education.
+The College of West Anglia is an exempt charity under Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education.
 The members of the Governing Body, who are trustees of the charity, are disclosed on pages 11 to 12.

 In setting and reviewing the College's strategic objectives, the Governing Body has had due regard to the Charity Commission's guidance on public benefit and particularly to the supplementary guidance on the advancement of education.
-The guidance sets out the requirement that all organisations wishing to be recognised as charities must demonstrate, explicitly, that their aims are for the public benefit.

 In delivering its mission, the College provides many identifiable public benefits through the advancement of education which is included in the delivery of its strategic plan and its public value statement.
-We aim to create public value through, amongst other things:
+It aims to create public value through, amongst other things:

-- Working with learners to develop their skills and personal confidence and raising their aspirations and employment opportunities - Displaying and promoting local leadership through our relationships and collaboration with other organisations leading to the enrichment of the economic, social, cultural and physical well-being of our communities
+- Working with learners to develop their skills and personal confidence and raising their aspirations and employment opportunities - Displaying and promoting local leadership through our relationships and collaboration with other organisations leading to the enrichment of the economic, social, cultural and physical well-being of our communities - Extending careers information, advice and guidance service to the local community free of charge to support their career aspirations and planning - Supporting the education and skills development of young people and adults with learning difficulties, complex needs and disabilities to help them reach their full potential